-Most Bitcoin users know how it works, its value, the tech behind it, its pros and cons, the risks associated with it, but nonetheless, they also need to understand where Bitcoin came from (its real origin), how, when and who developed this groundbreaking idea, and this will further help the cryptocurrency community to determine where Bitcoin and the blockchain industry is heading.
+Most Bitcoin users know how it works, its value, the tech behind it, its pros and cons, and the risks associated with it.
+Nonetheless, they also need to understand where Bitcoin came from (its real origin), how, when and who developed this groundbreaking idea.
+This will further help the cryptocurrency community to determine where Bitcoin and the blockchain industry is heading.

 Between 1998-2009, before the official release of BTC there were very many digital cash tools including the issuer built ecash protocols of David Chaum.
 Adam Back also formed hashcash, a PoW structure for spam control.